cchitsiang/awesome-stars/README.md

 - [MicrosoftDX/Vorlonjs](https://github.com/MicrosoftDX/Vorlonjs) - A new, open source, extensible, platform-agnostic tool for remotely debugging and testing your JavaScript.
 Powered by node.js and socket.io
 - [falsandtru/pjax-api](https://github.com/falsandtru/pjax-api) - The advanced PJAX for web services.
 - [serviejs/popsicle](https://github.com/serviejs/popsicle) - Simple HTTP requests for node and the browser
 - [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
-Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue and yo
+Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue + Swif
 - [microsoft/TouchDevelop](https://github.com/microsoft/TouchDevelop) - TouchDevelop is a touch-friendly app creation environment for iPad, iPhone, Android, Windows, Mac, Linux.
 Our mobile-friendly editor makes coding fun, even on your phone or tablet!
 - [aurelia/framework](https://github.com/aurelia/framework) - The Aurelia 1 framework entry point, bringing together all the required sub-modules of Aurelia.
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.